 "Not at all lass, not at all." he paused and arched his back, "Well, I'd best be seein' te the fire then," he said, backing out of the small room to provide her privacy before they settled in to sleep.

 With her shift now naught more than a damp, crumpled mass in her hands, Grace decided to sleep in the deerskin dress and hoped the embroidered beads would not come loose in the bedclothes.
-Half of her wished to sneak back into the main room, despite her heightened modesty, and at least say goodnight to them both - it seemed the least she could do after all they had experienced together that day.
+Half of her wished to sneak back into the main room, despite her heightened modesty, and at least say goodnight to both Daniel and Tannicke - it seemed the least she could do after all they had experienced together that day.
 Yet her other, more insistent half soon had her unfurling her quilt and quickly tucking herself into its meager warmth upon the bed.
-A sigh of utterly corporeal pleasure escaped her lips as her head indeed came to rest upon Joseph's own goose-down pillow.
-In an instant all thoughts of Tannicke, Daniel, her family, and everything else vanished from her mind.
-Before she even knew whether or not the old man had made his way back to the pallet at her feet Grace had fallen soundlessly asleep.
+A sigh of utterly corporeal pleasure escaped her lips as her head came to rest upon Joseph's own goose-down pillow.
+In an instant all thoughts of the men in the other room, her family, and everything else vanished from her mind.
+Before she even knew whether or not old Joseph had made his way back to the pallet at her feet Grace had fallen soundlessly asleep.

 "I see the dress fits ye well then…good use for it after all these long years."
 Joseph said kindly to Grace over his bowl of porridge the next morning.
 Grace glanced up from the thick slice of brown bread she had been nibbling at.
 "Oh...yes, thank you," she uttered and reached to finger the beading at her collar.
 "Tis beautiful." she added after a moment.